Trump officials investigate protesters who interrupted Minnesota church service, targeting ICE official

 “The question that we’re coming to is how law enforcement is going to protect the rights of protesters to engage in their First Amendment-protected activity, and at the same time not be intimidating other people for whatever rights they are engaged in,” CNN legal analyst Carrie Cordero said.

-CNN’s Julia Vargas Jones, Sarah Moon, Even Pérez and Hannah Rabinowitz contributed to this report.
+CNN’s Julia Vargas Jones, Sarah Moon, Even Pérez, Hannah Rabinowitz and Ramishah Maruf contributed to this report.

 The-CNN-Wire